maxadamo/vault-secrets-shuffle/README.md

 # vault-secrets-shuffle

-the application fetches the nodes definition from PuppetDB, generate a random secret and store them to Vault.
+Fetches the nodes definition from PuppetDB, generate a random secret and store them to Vault.

 It is meant to be used in conjunction with [hiera_vault](https://github.com/petems/petems-hiera_vault)

 # WIP: please wait

 ## configuration

+you have:

-- you have setup a kv v2 store on Vault
+- a kv v2 store on Vault
-- you have puppet Hiera connected to vault and your lookup includes certnames/fqdn
+- puppet Hiera connected to Vault through [hiera_vault](https://github.com/petems/petems-hiera_vault) and your lookups include certnames/fqdn
-- you have a configuration file with one `vault` section as following (beware of file permissions):
+- a configuration file with one `vault` section as following (beware of file permissions):

 ```ini
 [vault]